-How and when to start on solids
+How and when to start on solids.

 Some babies are easy to please, while others are as fussy as restaurant critics.
 With a little bit of patience and some supporting advice, you'll be ready for whatever your little one throws your way.

-After about six months of pure breastfeeding or infant formula, it’s recommended you start introducing solids into your baby's diet.
+After about six months of pure breastfeeding or infant formula, it’s recommended that you start introducing solids into your baby's diet.
 At around this age, babies begin to lose the reflex of thrusting objects out of their mouth with their tongue and may start showing an interest in eating.

 Beyond six months, breastfeeding and formula alone can no longer provide all the nutrients and energy your child needs for growth and development.
 While breastfeeding and formula remain an important source of nutrition up to a year and beyond, solids will gradually form a greater part of your child's diet.